 Radio is one of the most common forms of mass media in developing countries because it’s affordable and uses less electricity than many other forms of mass media, but only approximately 75 percent of people in developing countries have access to a radio, and roughly 77 percent of people in rural areas have access to electricity.

 For developing countries that have implemented forms of mass media in their communities, there have been numerous positive outcomes.
-Here are five positive impacts of mass media in developing countries.

 - Brings people together- With implementing mass media in societies in Tunisia and Egypt, citizens were able to reach out to each other through social media platforms such as Facebook and Twitter and create, organize and initiate street protests and campaigns.
 Furthermore, having access to social media in developing countries, people are able to connect to those that they usually wouldn’t have the chance to talk to.